francesca-rossi1/Policy-Composition/collective_behavior/Different_models/README.md

 The folder includes three simulation scenarios:

-- `Couzin followers/` – Uninformed agents follow the Couzin model [Couzin et al., 2002]
+- `Couzin followers/` – Uninformed agents follow the Couzin model [1]
-- `Cucker-Smale followers/` – Uninformed agents follow the Cucker-Smale model [Cucker and Smale, 2007]
+- `Cucker-Smale followers/` – Uninformed agents follow the Cucker-Smale model [2]
-- `Vicsek followers/` – Uninformed agents follow the Vicsek model [Vicsek et al., 1995]
+- `Vicsek followers/` – Uninformed agents follow the Vicsek model [3]

 In all cases, the informed agents use the policy composition dynamics and are driven toward a fixed goal destination.